Information about Rizatriptan

 If you are having frequent or daily headaches despite (or because of) the regular use of headache medications, it is suggestive of medication overuse headache.
 You should consult your doctor who may discontinue the medication for sometime.

-Q. Can Rizatriptan be used for migraine prophylaxis or cluster headaches?
+Q. Can Rizatriptan be used for the prevention of migraine attacks?

-No, Rizatriptan is not used for the prevention of migraine attacks or cluster headaches.
+No, Rizatriptan is not used for the prevention of migraine attacks.
 It should only be used where a clear diagnosis of migraine has been established.

 Before taking Rizatriptan, you should tell your doctor if you have heart disease, high blood pressure, diabetes, liver or kidney disease or a family history of heart disease.
 You should also inform your doctor if you smoke, have had your menopause, or are a man aged 40 years or more.
 Let your doctor know if your headache is associated with dizziness, difficulty in walking, lack of coordination or weakness in the leg and arm.
 Your doctor should also know if you are taking medicines to treat depression such as sertraline, escitalopram oxalate, fluoxetine, venlafaxine, or duloxetine.
 It is also important to inform your doctor if you have had short-lived chest pain and tightness.